-I have made two programs with different sorting methods because I found it interesting.
-The programs show a screen with random characters, which can be sorted by nine different methods.
+I have made two nearly identical programs with different sorting methods because I found it interesting.
+The programs show a screen with random characters which can be sorted by thirteen different methods.
 You can "see" on the screen how the methods work.
 The programs are not useful as such, but they helped me understand how sorting works.

 The methods are: